 Annual borrowing growth rates

-Net mortgage borrowing is running around 3% higher than a year ago.
+Net mortgage borrowing in April was 2.4% higher than a year ago.

 Number of approvals